Design for Additive Manufacturing Course

 Benefits of DfAM

-- Become familiar with rules and guidelines related to DfAM
+- Become familiar with DfAM guidelines and best practices

 Who should attend...

-Read what participants from NASA had to say about this DfAM course
+Read what NASA participants had to say about this course

 "I would definitely recommend this course to colleagues and hope it is made available in the future."

 "The most useful was to learn when to use, and not use, additive manufacturing.
-The software overview on topology optimization and generating lattice/mesh structures was also great."
+The software on topology optimization and generating lattice/mesh structures was great."